One of the most ordinary of temptations, which leads to the greatest of disasters, is the temptation expressed by the words: “everyone does it.”

 — Baxter

 Wherever things appear to us worthy of special respect, we must strip them, remove from them all the words that glorify them, because external luster is capable of corrupting reason.
-Because it is precisely when you are wholly convinced that you are doing the things that deserve your respect that you are deceived the most.
+For it is precisely when you are wholly convinced that you are doing the things that deserve your respect that you are deceived the most.

 — Marcus Aurelius